swither/Helios/Tools/ToolsCommon/Data/Viewports/ViewportTemplates.md

 https://github.com/jeffboulanger/DCS-Alternative-Launcher/blob/master/DCS.Alternative.Launcher.Plugin.Viewports/Data/Viewports/ViewportTemplates.json

 however after discussion with derammo, as of 2021/22, the parent is dormant and changes in Helios are ahead of this nominated parent.
-Additions can either be made to ViewportTemplates.json or a new file with the name in teh following format ViewportTemplates_*.json.
+Additions can either be made to ViewportTemplates.json or a new file with the name in the following format ViewportTemplates_*.json.

+New ViewportTemplates_*.json files are not cumulative, they should only contain the additions.

 The files named ViewportTemplates_*.json are changes that are merged for DCS releases starting at specific versions to account for changes in which